 - What online and distance learning options are available.

-The total number of instructional staff teaching the 11,058 undergraduate students at Stephen F Austin State University is 701.
+The total number of instructional staff teaching the 10,985 undergraduate students at Stephen F Austin State University is 717.
 When this is adjusted to account for those with part-time status, the result is the "full-time equivalent" (FTE) count.
-Using the FTE count for students and staff results in a "student to instructor" ratio of 20 to 1 which places Stephen F Austin State University among the worst concerning instructional attention.
+Using the FTE count for students and staff results in a "student to instructor" ratio of 19 to 1 which makes Stephen F Austin State University worse than the typical college regarding instructional attention.